Keep the Law, but not the Lawyers, Matt. 23:1-12

 tefillin1 Then said Jesus to the crowds and to his disciples, 2 “The scribes and the Pharisees sit on Moses’ seat; 3 so practice and observe whatever they tell you, but not what they do; for they preach, but do not practice.
 4 They bind heavy burdens, hard to bear, and lay them on men’s shoulders; but they themselves will not move them with their finger.
 5 They do all their deeds to be seen by men; for they make their phylacteries broad and their fringes long, 6 and they love the place of honor at feasts and the best seats in the synagogues, 7 and salutations in the market places, and being called rabbi by men.
 8 But you are not to be called rabbi, for you have one teacher, and you are all brethren.
 9 And call no man your father on earth, for you have one Father, who is in heaven.
 10 Neither be called masters, for you have one master, the Christ.
 11 He who is greatest among you shall be your servant; 12 whoever exalts himself will be humbled, and whoever humbles himself will be exalted.
 Matt.
 23:1-12

 The Lord uses the Pharisees behavior to instruct the crowds as to how they were making themselves to be more important than they should.
 The Pharisees had the appropriate authority and judgment over the people; as scholars, they read the Torah (“sitting on the seat of Moses”) to the congregation.
-Their authority was not in question, but their lording over their “position” in the congregation to the extent they made themselves very well dressed little “gods” who made difficult rules for everyone to live by.
+Their authority was not in question, but they lorded over their “position” in the congregation to the extent they made themselves very well-dressed little “gods” who made difficult rules for everyone to live by.

-Pharisee means “the pure ones” or the “ones who separate themselves.”
-They were given this name by others as an insult to their behavior and like many things in life the name stuck.
-They were the hardliners, following the letter of the law, condemning all who did not follow their teachings.
-But, they took it farther than the Law stated, making it near impossible to do even the simplest tasks.
+Pharisees means “the pure ones” or the “ones who separate themselves.”
+They were given this name by others as an insult to their behavior and like many things in life, the name stuck.
+They were the hardliners, following the letter of the law, and condemning all who did not follow their teachings.
+But, they took it further than the Law stated, making it nearly impossible to do even the simplest tasks.

 Tefillin/Phylacteries